 Dr. Basner offers plastic surgery financing through CareCredit if you are concerned about the cost of a tummy tuck procedure.
 Please ask our patient coordinator about it during your consultation.
 We are happy to work with you to help you afford the body you've been dreaming of.

 If you are interested in a tummy tuck, don't hesitate to contact Dr. Basner at 410-616-3000 to schedule your initial consultation.
-We serve patients in Baltimore, Columbia, Owings Mills, and Towson, MD.
+We serve patients in and around Baltimore, Columbia, Owings Mills, and Towson, Maryland.